jacobadenbaum/TexTables.jl/docs/src/regression_tables.md

 Here, we
 1. Constructed an empty column with the header value passed by the user
-2. Looped through the coefficients, their names, their standard errors, and their pvalues.
+2. Looped through the coefficients, their names, their standard errors, and their p-values.
 On each iteration, we:

    a.
 Insert the coefficient value and its standard error into the table